ianrenton/successwhale-api/docs/accounts-get.md

 Get Accounts
 ------------

 Returns an array of all social network accounts (`accounts`) associated with the current user.
-Each one contains three or four parameters: the service (`service`) e.g. twitter, the username on that service (`username`), a unique user ID on that service (`uid`) and some kind of service-specific block authentication data (`tokens`) so that the SuccessWhale client can then authenticate itself transparently with the social network.
-Note that currently we do not store a `username` for Facebook as it is not guaranteed to be unique.
-This may change in future.
+Each one contains four parameters: the service (`service`) e.g. twitter, the username on that service (`username`), a unique user ID on that service (`uid`) and some kind of service-specific block authentication data (`tokens`) so that the SuccessWhale client can then authenticate itself transparently with the social network.
+Note that the `username` parameter for Facebook accounts is not guaranteed to be unique -- whenever you need uniqueness, you must use the `uid` field.

 * Request type: GET
 * Authentication required: yes